Queen: Love and War: Synopsis

 chooses to accept the sentence of death by hanging to save Lee Kyung from any further political battle.
 Unable to find the Queen's murderers in time or clear their father's name Kang Eun-Bo is helpless to watch in the crowd of spectators, Kang Yi-soo notices her in the crowd in his final moments and smiles at her.

-Taking a chance at revenge Eun-Bo goes to Kang Yi-Soos closest friend and the only person outside their family who knew about the twin daughters, Baek Ja-Yong (Um Hyo-sup) she recklessly demands to know of any way to kill the king.
+Taking a chance at revenge Eun-Bo goes to Kang Yi-Soo's closest friend and the only person outside their family who knew about the twin daughters, Baek Ja-Yong (Um Hyo-sup) she recklessly demands to know of any way to kill the king.
 He takes her in to recover from her grief and later reveals Kang Yi-Soo's vision to her and promises that he will help Eun-Bo see her mother again if she can help him take revenge on the king for the death of her father.
-Longing to see her last remaining family she agrees and becomes caught in the middle of discovering who is responsible for the death of her sister and father.
+Longing to see her last remaining family, she agrees and becomes caught in the middle of discovering who is responsible for the death of her sister and father.

-The palace begins to look for a new queen for Lee Kyung to calm down unrest in the court and any rumors concerning the king's behavior after his resurrection.
+The palace begins to look for a new queen for Lee Kyung to calm down the unrest in the court and any rumors concerning the king's behavior after his resurrection.
 With anger and determination to find the mastermind behind the murder of her twin sister, Eun-bo participates in the selection under the name Hong-yeon, daughter of Gyeong-gi Governor Hong Ki-ho.
 The closer they get to each other Lee Kyung begins to have vivid dreams, precognition due to which he is able to predict what may happen to Eun-bo in the near future.
 What does the palace hold for Eun-bo?
 Will she be able to win the selection and capture the assassins?